Ethab83/music-visualizer-vr/README.md

 ## Upcoming features

+- Better VR support
+- More objects (particles, lights, etc.)
-- Ability to add moculator x and y controls as destinations.
+- Ability to add modulator controls as destinations for other modulators.
-- Separate modulator into 3D and 2D modulators

-## About the Spectrum Analyzer
+- Upload your own music
+- Use microphone input

+## Technology Used

+### Audio Parsing

 The spectrum analyzer is the brains of the audio parsing.
-It uses `THREE.AudioAnalyser` to compute a [Fast Fourier Transform](https://en.wikipedia.org/wiki/Fast_Fourier_transform) (mapping amplitude to frequency) for every call to the animation loop.
+It uses `THREE.AudioAnalyser` to compute a [Fast Fourier Transform](https://en.wikipedia.org/wiki/Fast_Fourier_transform) (mapping amplitude to frequency).

-The frequency ranges (e.g. Bass, Treble, Volume) are then calculated by averaging the amplitude values in a set range.
+### VR

+The VR support is done using [WebXR](https://developer.mozilla.org/en-US/docs/Web/API/WebXR_Device_API).
+Currently no iPhone support :(

 ## References